SCBB-LAB/p-TAREF/README.md

 Note: Sequence should be in fasta format followed by TAIR ID.
-Note: Sequences can be in multiple line or in single line.
+ Sequences can be in multiple line or in single line.

 >AT1G02860.1
 ATGTTCCCAAAACAAACGTTTTGACTTTTTTTTTGTTTTCTCATATTCTTTTATTTCACAACTTGTTATTTCCGCCGACTTCACCAGTCACCACCACCTT